-Schools that recorded and entered their pupil mode of travel to Modeshift STARS as part of travel smart week do not need to repeat this exercise again for pupils.
+Schools that recorded and entered their pupil mode of travel to Modeshift STARS as part of travel smart week in either October of May do not need to repeat this exercise again for pupils.

-We would appreciate this being completed annually each autumn term.
+We would appreciate this being completed annually the end of June at the latest.

 We also need to collect the following information about the facilities at your school: